ipspace/netsim-tools/docs/module/bgp_example/ibgp.md

     device: eos
 ```

-The switches are linked in a leaf-and-spine fabric:
+The switches are connected into a leaf-and-spine fabric:

 ```
 links: